 \section{Introduction}

-The rapid advancement of artificial intelligence (AI) has led to the phenomenal success of generative AI~(GAI), as exemplified by globally popular GAI models such as GPT~\cite{Bubeck2023Arxiv_Sparks}, Stable Diffusion~\cite{Rombach22CVPR_High}, and SoRA~\cite{sora2024}, which fundamentally change the way people work and live~\cite{Mckinsey_report,Erik25QJE_GAI}.
-The essential capability of GAI models is to generate synthetic high-quality synthetic content content, which is derived from learning the underlying patterns and distributions of massive examples~\cite{Jovanovic22GAI}.
-Leveraging their powerful generation capabilities, GAI models are able to produce content of various modalities in both high quality and large quantity.
-Moreover, with the ubiquitous connectivity of the Internet and wireless networks, GAI models deployed in cloud servers can provision a vast amount of high-quality AI-generated content (AIGC) data to users worldwide, unlocking an unprecedented level of abundance in resource for entertainment and productivity.
+The rapid advancement of artificial intelligence (AI) has led to the phenomenal success of generative AI (GAI), exemplified by GPT~\cite{Bubeck2023Arxiv_Sparks}, Stable Diffusion~\cite{Rombach22CVPR_High}, and SoRA~\cite{sora2024}, which fundamentally changes how people work and live~\cite{Mckinsey_report,Erik25QJE_GAI}.
+The essential capability of GAI models is to generate high-quality synthetic content, which is derived from learning the underlying patterns and distributions of massive examples~\cite{Jovanovic22GAI}.
+With their generation capabilities, GAI models are able to produce content of various modalities in both high quality and large quantity.
+Moreover, with the ubiquitous connectivity of the Internet and wireless networks, GAI models deployed on cloud servers can provision a vast amount of high-quality AI-generated content (AIGC) data to users worldwide, unlocking an unprecedented level of abundance of resources for entertainment and productivity.

-However, provisioning a large volume of high-dimensional AIGC data to edge servers and users also places a significant burden on both the Internet and wireless networks.
-Given its sheer data volume, AIGC traffic can severely contend with conventional traffic, resulting in network congestion and degraded user experience.
-Fortunately, the emerging semantic communication~(SC) paradigm offers a promising solution to substantially reduce the required traffic in AIGC provisioning tasks.
-The principle of SC is to leverage deep neural models to encode high-dimensional data into low-dimensional representations that preserve only the essential semantic information, which are transmitted to the receiver instead of the original data~\cite{Xie21TSP_Deep}.
-In stark contrast to conventional data compression techniques, SC does not require precisely reconstructing data at the receiver but focuses on the effectiveness of transmission to the target task, thereby allowing more aggressive size reduction and improved transmission efficiency.
+However, provisioning a large volume of high-dimensional AIGC data for edge servers and users also places a significant burden on both the Internet and wireless networks.
+In particular, given the sheer volume of AI-generated images, AIGC image traffic can severely compete with conventional traffic, resulting in network congestion and degraded user experience.
+Fortunately, the emerging semantic communication~(SC) paradigm offers a promising solution to reduce the traffic of AIGC image provisioning.
+The principle of SC is to leverage deep neural models to encode high-dimensional data into low-dimensional representations that preserve only the essential semantic information and transmit them to the receiver~\cite{Xie21TSP_Deep}.
+In stark contrast to conventional data compression techniques, SC does not require precise reconstruction of data at the receiver but focuses on the effectiveness of transmission to the target task, thereby allowing more aggressive size reduction and improved transmission efficiency.